Edited by QueenofCaroline and Sci-fi Christian.

 "Have you forgotten that they can be brainwashed and compelled to kill?
 I almost died at the hands of one of your hybrids."

 "No, I haven't forgotten," Klaus lashed out.

 Sweeping her gaze to the floor, Caroline carefully considered her next words.
-"Isn't it possible that the Sire bond could be broken.
-That they all could turn against you?"
+"If the Sire bond can be broken once it can be again.
+They could all turn against you."

 "Your hybrids can't keep me safe anymore than my friends can."

 Klaus laughed and the sound wasn't pleasant.
 "You really think the Salvatore brothers can keep you from harm?
 All they care about is Elena.
 They will use you for any means necessary to keep her alive."